-- 5.24.
+- 5.25.
 Betts Geo has undertaken an assessment of the ground conditions for the ES.
 This covers the soils, geology and hydrogeology, within and surrounding the Site.
-A Phase 1 Geo-environmental Desk Study and a ground investigation report have been prepared. - 5.25.
+A Phase 1 Geo-environmental Desk Study and a ground investigation report have been prepared. - 5.26.
 The ES chapter identified and assesses the potential activities associated within the Proposed Development that could affect and result in contamination of soils and/or groundwater has been undertaken.
 Where necessary, proposed mitigation measures are identified to eliminate or minimise potential effects.
-Potential effects are considered to represent reasonable worst-case conditions. - 5.26.
-On the basis that mitigation measures are implemented appropriately, it is considered there will be no significant residual effects on ground conditions during either the construction or post completion phase of the Proposed Development for the development parcels.

-5.27.
-It is expected that a planning condition will control details of the remediation strategy.
+Potential effects are considered to represent reasonable worst-case conditions. - 5.27.
+On the basis that mitigation measures are implemented appropriately, it is considered there will be no significant residual effects on ground conditions during either the construction or post completion phase of the Proposed Development for the development parcels. - 5.28.
+It is expected that a planning condition will control details of the remediation strategy. - 5.29.
+The Environment Agency, Anglian Region, has provided planning conditions in respect of ground conditions and hence do not object to the Proposed Development.